-Eye Movement Desensitisation and Reprocessing (EMDR) therapy, a recommended first line treatment for trauma victims.
+Eye Movement Desensitisation and Reprocessing (EMDR) therapy is a world recognised and recommended first line treatment for trauma victims.

 EMDR has been widely endorsed as an effective trauma treatment in many countries, including the UK and is endorsed and used by the NHS via the NICE guidelines as an effective treatment for Post Traumatic Stress Disorder.